-Traffic to your ecommerce website is flowing freely, but are you converting that interest into actual sales?
-Gemma Haggarty, MD of Steak, explains how to increase your online sales, turning web visitors into customers.
+Traffic to your ecommerce website may be flowing freely, but are you converting that interest into actual sales?
+Gemma Haggarty explains how to increase your online sales, turning web visitors into customers.

-Many ecommerce websites rank highly in search engines and get lots of traffic but achieve low conversion rates when it comes to selling online.
-There are many potential reasons for this, from pricing and product to navigation and security.
-You could have two websites with the same products at exactly the same price but they would get different amounts of business because of issues such as ease of use and trust.
+Many ecommerce websites rank highly in search engines and get lots of traffic, but achieve low conversion rates when it comes to selling online.
+There are many potential reasons for this, from pricing and product features to navigation and security.
+Two websites offering the same products at exactly the same price could get different amounts of business, because of issues such as ease of use and trust.

 Improve your website navigation

-To encourage site visitors to purchase from your website it needs to be very well laid-out, clean and clear.
-Navigation is absolutely imperative.
-If people find your website awkward and cumbersome and can't find what they want, they will go and find it elsewhere and they won't come back.
+To encourage site visitors to purchase, your website needs to be very well laid-out, clean and clear.
 Make sure your ecommerce website designer understands this from the start.

 Build trust with website visitors

-It's much easier to build trust than have to rebuild it.
-It is important to get all the elements right from the off.
-However, some small businesses have had an online presence for over ten years and may not be getting it quite right.
-There's no reason why you can't do something about it now; talk to your ecommerce website developer or designer about what changes you can make to your ecommerce website to increase online sales.
+It's much easier to build trust than to have to rebuild it.
+If possible, get all the elements right from the off.
+If you already have an online presence and aren't getting it quite right, do something about it now.
+Ttalk to your ecommerce website developer or designer about what changes you can make to increase sales.

 Be transparent about extras